 Even using just a few tips on portrait poses can make a big difference in the quality of your pictures.
 Check it out.
 Just copy these poses and use them to your advantage.

 One of the biggest and most common photo mistakes that many photographers make when posing people is having their bodies facing directly at the camera.
 When your subject faces their body and head straight at the camera, we call it the "soldier pose."

 It's fine for the stoic, patriotic look of a military or law enforcement portrait.
 It's not the most pleasing photograph for having the subject of your photograph look their best.

-Look at these three individual portraits in this article.
+Take a look at the individual posed portraits in this article.
 Have your subject turn their body 30 to 45 degrees to one side.
 Then have your model turn their head back toward the camera.
-In the high school senior portrait above, I had my pretty model sit on the back of the sofa which was sitting right by a big window which served as a beautiful natural light source.

 In this masculine portrait of this athletic male, I had him cross his arms across the back of the kitchen chair.

 I chose to photograph him using a horizontal (also called landscape) composition which then made his arms serve as a framing device, creating a base at the bottom of the composition.

 Notice that in this portrait pose his body was turned to my right and his head was turned backed to directly face the camera.
 This pose, combined with his hand formed in a fist, makes it a classic masculine pose.
 The next photography tip involves using a little tilt of the head.

 Understand that adding just a little tilt of the head in one direction or another can have a big impact on your portrait pose.

 Notice how her head is tilted slight back.
 This is a feminine pose, but it's a better portrait pose.
 At this point you may be calling me a chauvinist.
 Now just stay here with me for a second.
 These were the "rules" I learned back in portraiture class in photography school in the early 1980s.